-Youth in Canada today are the first generation to grow up in a digital world and they are transforming our culture and institutions.
-This course looks at the Internet and its role in shaping recent history and society.
-It examines the impact of digital media that empowers our youth to communicate, learn, play, shop and work differently from previous generations.
+Youth in Canada today are the first, and second, generations to grow up in a digital world and they are transforming our culture and institutions.
+This course looks at the internet and its role in shaping recent history, our identity, and society.
+It examines the impact of digital media that empowers our youth to communicate, learn, play, shop, and work differently from previous generations.
 It also provides analytical tools to anticipate and act on what lies ahead in the future.

 Please note: This course is offered through OntarioLearn.
 To review important information such as textbook, exam and grade information, visit the OntarioLearn Information web page.

 If you are pursuing a diploma or advanced diploma, courses related to your program area of study are not eligible.
 If you attempt to add an ineligible course to your cart, you will see a pop-up box listing your program.
 This means that you will have to select another course.

 Have you taken this course or an equivalent course?
 Contact the Credit Transfer Office.

 Not all courses are offered each term.Winter 2024 registration opens November 27, 2023.
 Spring 2024 registration opens February 26, 2024.

 In person: classes held in person on a campus/site in a classroom/lab/shop/studio for the course duration

 Online - Asynchronous: 100% online delivery, no scheduled day or time course requirements with the instructor, assigned due dates

 Online - Synchronous: 100% online delivery, scheduled day and time course requirements with the instructor, assigned due dates